-- Measurements – The more effort you put in getting the exact measurements, the nicer the finish.
+- Measurements – The more effort you put into getting the exact measurements, the more excellent the finish.
 Also, when cutting the carpet, go a little over the exact amount to leave room for mistakes.

 How to Keep the New Carpet at Its Top Shape

 The materials for this DIY project should cost $500 or less depending on your vessel size.
 But if you have your boat re-carpeted by professionals, they will charge you from $1,500 to $2,000.
 You can save a good amount of money by doing it yourself.

 High-quality marine carpets can last for years but don’t neglect to care for them.
 I know boat owners who have to replace marine carpets shortly after a few seasons because they do not take care of their carpets.
 Save these helpful tips to keep yours in its best condition:

 - Vacuum your mat regularly.

 - Use a hose instead of a pressure washer to clean the carpet.

 - Clean spills as soon as possible to prevent stains.